Is there a defence that has not been shown or not?

 What are the defences of qualified privilege and fair comment?
 (Yukon, Canada)

-What is the test for aggravated damages in a Scientology case?
+What is the test for having sex with an unconscious complainant?
 (Yukon, Canada)

 X